raahulahlawat/Docker/Docker_Document.md

 ]

 ## Step 4 -
-## Go in in the volume directory by using :
+## Go to the volume directory by using :

 ```
 cd /var/lab/docker/volumes/(volume_name)